Electrodynamics of correlated electron systems: Advanced Analysis and Techniques

 In Fig. \ref{PuchhkovSim} the optical conductivity calculated for an electron with impurity scattering coupled to a single Einstein phonon is shown for a few different temperatures.
-(See Puchkov, Allen, Shulga \cite{Puchkov96a} for details regarding the calculation of the effects of electron-boson scattering in optical spectral.)
+(See Ref. \onlinecite{Puchkov96a} for details regarding the calculation of the effects of electron-boson scattering in optical spectral.)
 The lower two panels show the scattering rate and mass enhancement generated from the optical conductivity.
 At low temperatures the optical conductivity (Fig. \ref{PuchhkovSim} (top)) reveals a sharp Drude peak at low frequencies, which results from the usual electron-hole excitations.
 The sharp onset in absorption at the phonon frequency is the threshold for excitation of a $real$ phonon.
 At threshold, electron-hole pairs are excited additionally, but it is the phonon which carries away most of the energy.
-This is reflected in the scattering rate, which is flat and small at low $\omega$, but shows a cusp and sudden increase at $\omega_0$ as the phase space for scattering increases discontiously (Fig. \ref{PuchhkovSim} (middle)).
+This is reflected in the scattering rate, which is flat and small at low $\omega$, but shows a cusp and sudden increase at $\omega_0$ as the phase space for scattering increases discontinuously (Fig. \ref{PuchhkovSim} (middle)).

 Although real phonons can only be excited above threshold, electron-phonon coupling manifests itself at energies below threshold by an increase in the effective mass (Fig. \ref{PuchhkovSim} (bottom)).
 Physically, this can be understood as a renormalization of the electron-hole pair energy modified by the excitation of $virtual$ phonons.
 This renormalization of the energy manifests itself as an increased mass.
 The electron-hole pair can be viewed as dragging a cloud of virtual phonons with it.
+One can get an approximate measure of the boson coupling function as \cite{Marsiglio01a}